spittel/closequartersspacecombat/README.md

 - TODO: figure out HUD

+ENVIRONMENT
+    -  make walls and ground invisible
+    -  put in a dark world environent

+JUICINESS
+- cut in thrust sound when turning off drift
 - 'feel' of acceleration FX juiciness (accel and decel)
 -  figure out cockpit
     -  figure out blender enough to make a cockpit